dimafeng/dimafeng.github.io/_posts/2015-01-25-craigslist.markdown

 title:  "Craigslist ads monitoring with groovy"
 categories: groovy, gradle
 ---
-Recently I was looking for a new apartment in New York.
-Well known that first place where you need to start looking for something is craigslist.
-I didn't find any functionality which can send new ads by my criteria.
-I decided to write small script which could solve this problem.
-I've had some experience with groovy and wanted to refresh the memory.
+Recently, I was looking for a new apartment in New York.
+It's obvious that the first place where you need to start looking for something is craigslist.
+I didn't find any way to receive emails when somebody posts a new ad which has specific keywords and matches my filters.
+I decided to write a small script which could solve this problem.
+I've had some experience with groovy and wanted to refresh my memory.

 ##Let's get it started